-Pumpkin Seed Letter Matching
+Pumpkin Seed Letter Matching Activity

-The printable Pumpkin Seed Letter Matching activity includes 26 pumpkin seeds with uppercase letters on them.
+This printable Pumpkin Seed Letter Matching activity includes 26 pumpkin seeds with uppercase letters on them.
 A recording sheet is included as well.
 On this sheet, students will find a pumpkin filled with another set of alphabet pumpkin seeds.